-During the steady state phase of an outsourcing, a number of continuing employee-related issues may give rise to employment law considerations.
+During the steady-state phase of an outsourcing, continuing employee-related issues may give rise to employment law considerations.
 Among these are a number of customer rights frequently contained in outsourcing agreements that require or direct certain conduct by, or treatment of, Supplier Employees, including:

-Another set of rights involve “flow down” rights that the supplier is obligated to make directly enforceable against the Supplier Employees by the customer.
+Another set of rights involve “flow-down” rights that the supplier is obligated to make directly enforceable against Supplier Employees by the customer.
 These may include:

-- Obligations respecting confidentiality of customer information accessed or created by Supplier Employees, where the customer may feel that contractual responsibility of the supplier alone is not sufficient; and
+- Obligations respecting confidentiality of customer information accessed or created by Supplier Employees where the customer may feel that contractual responsibility of the supplier alone is not sufficient

-Finally, outsourcing agreements frequently contain a clear commitment by the supplier of responsibility for the acts of Supplier Employees, even if those acts constitute negligence, willful misconduct and/or fraud.
-Such a clear specification can be important where (as may be the case under Chinese law) the supplier may have the ability to claim that wrongful actions of the Supplier Employee are outside the scope of responsibility of the supplier.
+Outsourcing agreements frequently also contain a provision stipulating that the supplier is responsible for the acts of Supplier Employees, even if those acts constitute negligence, willful misconduct and/or fraud.
+Such a clear specification can be important to customers where (as may be the case under Chinese law) the supplier may have the ability to claim that wrongful actions of the Supplier Employee are outside the scope of the supplier’s responsibility.

 Major outsourcing agreements often contain a number of reciprocal obligations and rights related to supplier and customer employees.
-One of the more significant of these is the prohibition against hiring employees of the other, unless expressly permitted (including as exceptions the activities associated with the transition of employees to the supplier and at the termination or expiration of the outsourcing.
+One of the most significant of these is the prohibition against hiring employees of the other, unless expressly permitted (including as exceptions the activities associated with the transition of employees to the supplier at contract inception, and rights of the customer to seek to employ Supplier Employees at the termination or expiration of the outsourcing).

-The ultimate enforceability of these provisions is not clear under Chinese law, especially those that can be viewed as placing restrictions on the individual employee’s ability to work.
-As in most jurisdictions, contractual restrictions on employment are not viewed favorably; however, to the extent these restrictions are applicable between the supplier and the customer (and not to individual employees) they are more likely to be enforceable.
-Future developments in the law will certainly clarify these issues.
+The ultimate enforceability of these provisions is not clear under Chinese law.
+This is especially true of provisions that can be viewed as restricting the individual employee’s ability to work.
+In China, as in most jurisdictions, contractual restrictions on employment are not viewed favorably.
+To the extent that these limitations are applicable between the supplier and the customer (rather than individual employees), they are more likely to be enforceable.
+Future developments in China’s law will certainly help to clarify these issues.

 Disclaimer of co-employment

-One of the first issues is the potential follow-on applicability of Article 34 to the re-sourcing or in-sourcing of the Services.
-Such treatment would presumably be similar to that applicable in the transition phase, as discussed above.
-Again, this is an area where the customer and the supplier may draw on the experience of outsourcing in jurisdictions with laws similar to those required by the Acquired Rights Directive.
-To the extent treatment is uncertain given the developing law in this area, express allocation of risk between the customer and the supplier through inclusion in the outsourcing agreement of appropriate indemnities between the customer and the supplier would be appropriate.
+A key concern during the termination phase is the potential follow-on applicability of Article 34 to the re-sourcing or in-sourcing of the Services.
+Such treatment would presumably be similar to that applicable in the outsourcing’s initial transition phase, with the possibility of successor employer responsibility passing to the successor provider of the services (whether another supplier or the customer itself).
+This is another area in which the customer and the supplier may draw on the experience of outsourcing in jurisdictions with laws promulgated under the Acquired Rights Directive and similar laws.
+Until Chinese employment law in this area is settled, it is likely that outsourcing the customer and the supplier will seek to allocate such risks between themselves through appropriate customer and supplier indemnities contained in the outsourcing agreement.